 What are arm and hand scars?

 Arm & hand scars form for many reasons.
-Some people get acne on shoulders and arms or keratosis pilaris (inflammation and bumpiness of follicles in skin with swollen keratin plugs).
-Parasuicidal gestures and self harm behaviours such as cutting can produce linear, white, or raised scars on the forearm.
+Some people get acne on shoulders and arms or keratosis pilaris (inflammation and bumpiness of follicles in the skin with swollen keratin plugs).
+Parasuicidal gestures and self-harm behaviours such as cutting can produce linear, white, or raised scars on the forearm.

 What can be done?

-- Fraxel Dual 1550/1927 fractional laser resurfacing is useful for raised scars or pigmented, darker scars that have color in them.
+- Fraxel Dual 1550/1927 fractional laser resurfacing is useful for raised scars or pigmented, darker scars that have colour in them.